Berkshire trims Apple stake, adds Suncor and Red Hat, exits Oracle

 Suncor, Red Hat, Oracle and Berkshire did not immediately respond to requests for comment.

-Berkshire has more than 90 businesses in the insurance, energy, food and retail, industrial, railroad and other sectors.

-With help from Combs and Weschler, Buffett often buys stocks when buying whole companies appears too expensive.
-Berkshire last completed a major acquisition in January 2016.
+Berkshire has more than 90 businesses in the insurance, energy, food and retail, industrial, railroad and other sectors, and often buys stocks when buying whole companies appears too expensive.
+Its last major acquisition was in January 2016.

-Most other changes in Berkshire’s stock portfolio were relatively smaller, though it boosted its stake in JPMorgan Chase & Co by 40.5 percent to 50.1 million shares, worth $4.9 billion.
+Most other changes in Berkshire’s stock portfolio were relatively smaller, though it boosted its stake in JPMorgan Chase & Co 41 percent to 50.1 million shares, worth $4.9 billion.

 Combs is a director at JPMorgan, which is working with Berkshire and Amazon.com Inc to create a new company aiming to cut employee healthcare costs.